MishraShardendu22/Important-Information/Packages.md

 # 18. useHook.ts :
 ## npm install usehooks-ts
-### NextAuth.js is an open-source authentication library designed for Next.js applications.
-It simplifies adding authentication and authorization to your app by supporting multiple authentication providers and strategies.
+### useHook.ts is a TypeScript file where custom React hooks are defined for managing specific state or logic in a reusable way across components.
+By installing the usehooks-ts library, commonly used hooks like useToggle, useLocalStorage, and others are made easily accessible, allowing for more efficient state management and UI updates within the Next.js app.

 # 19. embla-carousel-autoplay :
 ## npm install embla-carousel-autoplay
 ### embla-carousel-autoplay is a plugin for Embla Carousel that adds autoplay functionality

 # 20. socket.io :
 ## npm install socket.io
 ### Socket.IO is a JavaScript library used for real-time, bidirectional communication between clients and servers.
 It works over WebSockets but provides fallbacks for older browsers.
 It is widely used in building chat applications, live notifications, and real-time collaboration features.

 # 21. Zustand :